Alz3bi/Adventure-Quest-RPG/README.md

 - **Player**: Represents the hero controlled by the user.
 - **Wizard**: A type of monster that the player can battle against.
+- **BossMonster**: A formidable opponent with higher health, attack power, and defense compared to regular monsters.

 ### Battle System